Yavapai: Yavapai tribes and reservations

+Map of the Yavapai Tribes and neighboring tribes.

 Yavapai–Apache Nation

 After being relocated to the Camp Verde Reservation, on the Verde River near Camp Verde, the Yavapai there began to construct irrigation systems (including a five-mile (8 km) long ditch) that functioned well enough to reap sufficient harvests, making the tribe relatively self-sufficient.
 But contractors that worked with the government to supply the reservations were disappointed, and petitioned to have the reservation revoked.
 The government complied, and in March 1875, the government closed the reservation, and marched the residents 180 mi to the San Carlos reservation.
 More than 100 Yavapai died during the winter trek.

 By the early 20th century, Yavapai were moving away from the San Carlos Reservation, and were requesting permission to live on the grounds of the original Camp Verde Reservation.
 In 1910, 40 acre was set aside as the Camp Verde Indian Reservation, and in the following decade added 248 acre in two parcels, which became the Middle Verde Indian Reservation.
 These two reservations were combined in 1937, to form the Camp Verde Yavapai–Apache tribe.
 Today, the reservation spans 665 acre, in four separate locales.
 Tourism contributes greatly to the economy of the tribe, due largely to the presence of many preserved sites, including the Montezuma Castle National Monument.
 The Yavapai–Apache Nation is the amalgamation of two historically distinct Tribes both of whom occupied the Upper Verde prior to European arrival.
 The Tonto Apache, calling themselves Dilzhe'e, utilized the lands to the north, east and south; while the Wi:pukba or Northeastern Yavapai were using country to the north, the west and the south.
 It was the Upper Verde where they overlapped.